 The legal profession is facing an unprecedented level of change, bringing forth a lot of challenges but also opportunities for those open to grasping them, managing partners claim.

-Ahead of The Lawyer‘s annual Managing Partners Dinner (ask for more information here) we asked a few of the attending managing partners to share what they consider the biggest challenge facing law firms today.
+As part of The Lawyer‘s annual Managing Partners Dinner we asked a few of the attending managing partners to share what they consider the biggest challenge facing law firms today.

 Freshfields Bruckhaus Deringer managing partner Stephan Eilers: The fragmentation of the legal market and the decline of the institutional relationship.
 As clients become more cost- and value-conscious many are pursuing ‘best of breed’ strategies, building ties with individual partners or practice areas rather than with firms as a whole.
 Add the rise of the disruptors like Axiom and Riverview and it’s no longer unusual to find three or four providers performing roles on the same side of a large M&A mandate.